2013–14 Primeira Liga

 The 2013–14 Primeira Liga (also known as Liga ZON Sagres for sponsorship reasons) was the 80th season of the Primeira Liga, the top professional league for Portuguese association football clubs.
 It began on 18 August 2013 and concluded on 11 May 2014.
 Sixteen teams contested the league, fourteen of which took part in the previous season and two of which were promoted from the Segunda Liga.
-On 20 April 2014, Benfica won the Primeira Liga for a record 33rd time with a 2–0 victory over Olhanense, with two matches to spare.
+On 20 April 2014, Benfica won the Primeira Liga for a record-extending 33rd time with a 2–0 victory over Olhanense, with two matches to spare.